 - ‘Type 2’ – held in pockets on trouser legs or permanently attached to trousers, with the position of the kneepads either fixed or adjustable

 - ‘Type 3’ – normally in the form of a kneeling mat, designed to be placed on the floor as the user moves around

 - ‘Type 4’ – incorporated into other devices, with additional functions such as a standing aid or a kneeling seat.

 There are several requirements for all the types above outlined in EN14404:2004 + A1:2010 for testing the performance of kneepad protection.
-To simulate kneeling several times in quick succession, a shock absorption test is carried out (figure 1), which uses an impact energy of five joules and involves striking the same point five times within five minutes.
+To simulate kneeling several times in quick succession, a peak transmitted force test is carried out (figure 1), which uses an impact energy of five joules and involves striking the same point five times within five minutes.
 A force distribution test is used to assess the kneepad’s effectiveness in spreading the load over its surface when kneeling.
 In addition, a penetration resistance test is used to assess the performance level of a kneepad at protecting against sharp objects.
 During the penetration resistance test, the internal surface of kneepads must not deflect by more than 5mm when one of the following levels of force are applied: